cgrimshawdev26/hpc-sync/README.md

 The tool will:
 1. Read the configuration
 2. Build the rsync command with appropriate options
-3. Execute the sync operation
+3. Execute the sync operation (push to HPC by default, pull if specified)
 4. Show progress and any warnings/errors

 ## Requirements